 Map and Trail discrepancies?

-As we ascended the glen the road swang right heading NNW and the grade lessened.
-We realized that with this turn that the road we were on was not the one on the NYNJTC map, but rather one that is on a USGS map.
-The DEC says this is yellow-marked (on its Halcott Mtn page) but we must have missed the markers unless one considers yellow land boundary blazing as markers?
-On the Caltopo map, we have made the supposed route that is shown on the NYNJTC map shown in green and the old DEC turnpike we walked is yellow.
+As we ascended the glen, the road swang right heading NNW, and the grade lessened.
+We realized that with this turn that the road we were on was not the one on the NYNJTC map but rather one that is on a USGS map.
+The DEC says this is yellow-marked (on its Halcott Mtn page), but we must have missed the markers unless one considers yellow land boundary blazing markers?
+On the Caltopo map, we have made the supposed route shown on the NYNJTC map shown in green, and the old DEC turnpike we walked is yellow.
 Use the old turnpike.
 See the NYSDEC map here.

 Back to hiking…

-After several minutes of walking on the level, we made the decision to bushwhack from the old turnpike directly to the pass.
+After several minutes of walking on the level, we decided to bushwhack from the old turnpike directly to the pass.
 After about 15-minutes of steep uphill hiking, we found the top of the turnpike just below where it enters the pass.

 Condon-Turk Hollow Pass to Sleeping Lion Summit

 From the pass, it is only about 1.6-miles to the summit.
 However, it is not as easy as it appears.
-First, you will climb and descend over three “sub summits” on the ridge before you reach the Sleeping Lion Summit.
+First, you will climb and descend over three “sub summits” on the ridge before reaching the Sleeping Lion Summit.
 Second, at points, the undergrowth is full of brambles which in season makes for slower progress.
-Below 3,000’ elevation, you’ll notice human disruption in the forest.
-Old roads, stumps from logging, and rock walls.
+Below 3,000’ elevation, you’ll notice human disruption in the forest: old roads, stumps from logging, and rock walls.

 The observant hiker will see the beauty in this hardwood forest in the form of spring flowers, at point stunted and warped trees, and more.
 Wildlife is abundant.